kklobe/gosignal/fftsgh/README.md

 # fftsgh

-fftsgh provides a pure Go port of [Ooura FFT's](http://www.kurims.kyoto-u.ac.jp/~ooura/fft.html) fftsg_h_.c.
+fftsgh provides a pure Go port of [Ooura FFT's](http://www.kurims.kyoto-u.ac.jp/~ooura/fft.html) fftsg_h.c.
 The API is almost identical to the Ooura C version for ease of porting existing code that consumes it, which was the primary motivation.

 Some reasons: